 Rape is a common trope in Thai BL.
 Specifically, the romantization of rape is a common trope in the enemy-to-friends type BLs.
 I will write a separate blog entry about this phenomenon, but suffice it to say, this is something that many people find off-putting about BL.
 Rest assured that many BLs DO NOT have rape scenes.
 Some Bls without rape scenes include, Lovesick (2014), SOTUS (2016), Dark Blue Kiss (2019), and He’s Coming To Me (2019).
 I will also note that this tradition of rape as a plot device to bring couples together is most likely inherited directly from slap/kiss lakorns.

 Several BLs have been mired in controversies.
-You will probably hear of a show called The Effect (2019) which was controversial for its frank depiction of rape and its consequences.
+You will probably hear of a show called The Effect (2019) which was controversial for its frank depiction of rape and its consequences (see the above section on Rape).
 Another show that was relatively controversial was TharnType (2019) because of its depiction of non-consensual sex, the fact that one of the characters miraculously healed from the trauma of rape, and because one of the characters was involved in the rape of a minor.

 Another controversy occurred in the early days, when Lovesick (2016) first aired.
 After the first kiss scene aired (Episode 8), the show was heavily censored.
 Though the censors knew the show depicted the romantic relationship between two boys, it seems they didn’t know that the boys would kiss or if they did, they didn’t expect a backlash from it.
 I understand that part of the controversy may have been that Captain was 16 at the time, while White was 19, but honestly it is such a short kiss!